tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Criterion](https://rs.tdwg.org/bdqffdq/terms/Criterion)
 - Preferred Label: Criterion
-- Definition: Rule against which data are evaluated for conformance to quality criteria.
+- Definition: Rule against which data are evaluated for conformance to quality Criteria.
 - SubClass Of: FundamentalConcept; NeedConcept
 - Comments: General statement, for example: In a controlled vocabulary.
 Composed with both Validations and Issues.
 - View in: [term-list](../list/bdqffdq/index.md#Criterion)